 Along with these MIBs, a virtual node maintains two other tables-an aggregation function table and an outstanding probes table.
 An aggregation function table contains the aggregation function and installation arguments (see Table 1) associated with an attribute type or an attribute type and name.
 Note that a function that matches an attribute key in type and name has precedence over a function that matches an attribute key in type only.
 Each aggregate function is installed on all nodes in a domain's subtree, so the aggregate function table can be thought of as a special case of the ancestor MIB with domain functions always installed up to a root within a specified domain and down to all nodes within the domain.
+Note that the virtual nodes hosted on a node can share a single aggregation function table; hence, we optimize memory requirements by maintaining only one single aggregation function table per physical node.
 The outstanding probes table maintains temporary information regarding information gathered and outstanding requests for in-progress probes.

-Given these data structures, it is simple to support the three API functions described in Section 3.1.
+Given these data structures, it is simple to support the three API functions described in Section 3.2.1.

 Install The Install operation (see Table 1) installs on a domain an aggregation function that acts on a specified attribute type.
-Execution of an install function aggrFunc on attribute type attrType proceeds in two phases: first the install request is passed up the ADHT tree with the attribute key (attrType, null) until reaching the root for that key within the specified domain.
+Execution of an install function aggrFunc on attribute type attrType and (optionally) attribute name attrName proceeds in two phases: first the install request is passed up the ADHT tree with the key (attrType, attrName) until reaching the root for that key within the specified domain.
 Then, the request is flooded down the tree and installed on all intermediate and leaf nodes.